OpenDebateEvidence: A Massive-Scale Argument Mining and Summarization Dataset: OpenDebateEvidence Dataset Details

 \subsubsection{Consent}

 We got the enthusiastic consent and approval to use this data from the OpenCaseList project.
-Debaters who submit their evidence there fully consent for this evidence to be freely used, including for curated datasets like this
+Debaters who submit their evidence there consent for that evidence to be freely used, including in curated datasets like this one.
+We note in \Cref{sec:pii} that consent to disclose evidence for competitive purposes is not the same as consent to have one's name, school, and round history compiled into a single downloadable table, and that this distinction is what the 2024 release got wrong.